How to Calm Dogs without Drugs

 (Activity: Frozen Lick Mat with calming ingredients)

 How it works: Spread a mix of pumpkin, yogurt, kefir, or wet food on a lick mat.
-Freeze it and serve during high-stress situations.
+Freeze and serve during high-stress times.

 3. The Mystery Box Challenge